 The cost of the dental bridge is initially less expensive, but it may need to be replaced at some point in the future.
 Implants – from preparation to final placement – may look more expensive, but over time can be more cost-effective.
 In addition, the implant can be more flexible, allowing patients to budget the cost in increments.
 After extraction, for example, a bone graft is sometimes required.
 This graft normally has to heal for several months before implant placement, at which point it can take anywhere from three to six months before the process is complete.

+Carefully read through each advantage and disadvantage and make your choice.
+Do not focus only on the financial restrictions, but also focus on each one’s durability, time consumption for the procedure, outcome and lastly, your comfort.
 Make this decision after consulting with your dentist.
 He or she knows your mouth best and has the tools and knowledge to guide you through what’s best for it.